taoteh1221/Open_Crypto_Tracker/README.txt

 $chainstats_cache = 15; // Minutes to cache blockchain stats (for mining calculators).
 Set high initially, can be strict

-$delete_old_backups = 10; // Days until old zip archive backups should be deleted (chart data archives, etc)
+$delete_old_backups = 7; // Days until old zip archive backups should be deleted (chart data archives, etc)

-$purge_error_logs = 2; // Days to keep error logs before purging (deletes logs every X days) start low, especially when using proxies
+$purge_error_logs = 5; // Days to keep error logs before purging (deletes logs every X days) start low, especially when using proxies

 $mail_error_logs = 'daily'; // 'off', 'daily', 'weekly' Email to / from !MUST BE SET!
 MAY NOT SEND IN TIMELY FASHION WITHOUT CRON JOB

 // ENABLING CHARTS REQUIRES A CRON JOB SETUP (see README.txt for cron job setup information)
-// Caches USD + crypto price / volume data for historical charts of all assets added to 'exchange price alerts' (further down in this config file)
+// Caches USD + crypto price / volume data for historical charts of all assets added to 'asset price alerts' (further down in this config file)
 // Enables a charts tab / page with historical charts.
 STILL EARLY EXPERIMENTAL CODE (AS OF 5/29/2019), MAY SLOW PAGE LOADS SIGNIFICANTLY
 // Disabling will disable EVERYTHING related to the charts features...the page, caching, even the javascript associated with the charts
 $charts_page = 'on'; // 'on' / 'off'